vascoliveira2511/DoneWithIt/README.md

 Use the Expo Go app to scan the QR code or launch it in your emulator.

-## 🧪 Testing

-You can use tools like Postman or Insomnia to test API endpoints.
-The project assumes a backend is running and accessible (check `/api` configuration).

 ## 📸 Screenshots

 _Add screenshots here if you'd like to show off the app interface._